Inference From Visible Information And Background Knowledge: Related Work

-\myparagraph{Related Work} Two different communities have studied the problem of determining the information that can be inferred from complete access to data in a subset of the relations in a relational schema using constraints that relate the subset to the full vocabulary.
+Two different communities have studied the problem of determining which information can be inferred from complete access to data in a subset of the relations, using background knowledge in the form of logical sentences relating the subset to the full vocabulary.

 In the database community, the focus has been on views.
 The schema is divided into the ``base tables'' and ``view tables'', with the latter being defined by queries (typically conjunctive queries) in terms of the former.
 Given a query over the schema, the basic computational problem is determining which answers can be inferred using only the values of the views.
 Abiteboul and Duschka \cite{abiteboulduschka} isolate the complexity of this problem in the case where views are defined by conjunctive queries; in their terminology, it is ``querying under the Closed World Assumption'', emphasizing the fact that the possible worlds revealed by the views are those where the view tables have exactly their visible content.
-In our terminology, this corresponds exactly to the ``Positive Query Implication'' ($\PSB$) problem in the case where the constraints consist entirely of conjunctive query view definitions.
+In our terminology, this corresponds exactly to the ``Positive Query Implication'' ($\PSB$) problem in the case where the background theory consists entirely of conjunctive query view definitions.
 Chirkova and Yu \cite{chirkovayu} extend to the case where conjunctive query views are supplemented by weakly acyclic dependencies.
-Another subcase of $\PSB$ that has received considerable attention is the case where the constraints consist \emph{only} of ``completeness assertions'' between the invisible and visible portions of the schema.
-A series of papers by Fan and Geerts \cite{floriswenfeiconf, floriswenfeijournal1} isolate the complexity for several variations of the problem, with particular attention to the case where the completeness assertions are via inclusion dependencies from the invisible to the visible part.
+Another subcase of $\PSB$ that has received considerable attention is the case where the background theory consists \emph{only} of ``completeness assertions'' between the invisible and visible portions of the schema.
+A series of papers by Fan and Geerts \cite{floriswenfeiconf,floriswenfeijournal1} isolate the complexity for several variations of the problem, with particular attention to the case where the completeness assertions are via inclusion dependencies from the invisible to the visible part.